-In respect of any assets located onshore in the UAE over which security is to be granted, local UAE law, Civil Transactions Law and the Commercial Transactions Law will typically govern the enforceability and validity of the relevant contract.
 For each free zone, the Federal or Emirate decree that created the free zone should be reviewed, as it may grant authority for that free zone to regulate matters relating to taking and enforcing security.
 Most free zones will only have the power to regulate and promulgate laws regarding the incorporation of companies, and therefore the relevant Federal laws of the UAE and specific Emirate will continue to apply to all aspects not expressly regulated by the free zone.
+In relation to the DIFC, the creation, perfection and enforcement of security is governed by the DIFC Law of Security (DIFC Law No. 8 of 2005) and the Security Regulations, and the DIFC Real Property Law (DIFC Law No. 4 of 2007).
+Such regulations more closely mimic common law-based regulations governing the taking of security.